Drug and Alcohol Testing Policy - CDL Drivers

 The College shall pay all actual costs for drug and/or alcohol screening tests as required under this policy.
 All employee alcohol and/or drug screening test records and results are considered confidential and will be maintained in a secure manner by the Human Resources Department.

-Any individual who refuses to undergo a drug and/or alcohol screening test at the College's direction consistent with this policy shall be subject to discipline, up to and including termination of employment.
+Any individual who refuses to undergo a drug and/or alcohol screening test or who refuses to consent to queries through the Drug and Alcohol Clearinghouse at the College’s direction consistent with this policy will not be allowed to drive for the College and shall be subject to discipline, up to and including termination of employment.
 Any individual who tests positive for illicit, illegal and/or un-prescribed drugs or alcohol shall be subject to discipline, up to and including termination of employment.
 Employees by virtue of their employment at the College agree to consent to the testing set forth in this policy.
+Any individual whose query through the Drug and Alcohol Clearinghouse shows a positive report, shall be subject to discipline, up to and including termination of employment.